Linda Lansville, Constantin Scheder

 For drawings, each sheet of the drawing is microfilmed, and typed with metadata.
 Each one must be filmed multiple times to meet user requirements, stamped for storage location and filed accordingly.
 Concurrently, the repair and maintenance of the filming and viewing equipment can be costly from both regular use and as they age.

-Scanning all of these masters and using SRB provides General Atomics with the tool to accomplish the goal of having a computer-based retrieval system.
+Scanning all of these masters and using Nirvana provides General Atomics the powerful tool to accomplish the goal of having a computer-based retrieval system.

 Jan 2002 – ongoing